Jim Tomes

 Jim Tomes (born July 31, 1948) is a Republican member of the Indiana Senate, representing the Senate District 49 since 2010.
-As one of the founders of the 2nd Amendment Patriots gun rights grassroots organization, he has served as its director since its inception in January 1999.
-This group is dedicated to protecting the Second Amendment, guaranteed in the Bill of Rights.

-He has received support from the Tea Party and is a proponent for conservative causes including smaller government, right to life and the 2nd amendment.
+He is a founder of the gun rights organization 2nd Amendment Patriots and has served as its director since its inception in January 1999.
+He has received support from the Tea Party and is a proponent for conservative causes including smaller government and opposition to reproductive freedom.
 For 33 years, he was a trucker and served as a union steward.

 Tomes broke ranks with Republican leadership in the State Senate and the administration of Republican Governor Mitch Daniels to oppose the "right-to-work" legislation that became law in Indiana in 2012.
 His legislative history shows that he is sympathetic to the anti-vaccine movement.
 He voted against legislation for collegiate meningitis vaccine requirements.
 Tomes also introduced a bill in 2018 that would require schools to inform parents about vaccine exemptions which are allowed by law.
 He voted against a bill in 2019 that would require assisted living facilities to inform residents about the seasonal influenza vaccine.